them-es/starter-spa/README.md

 * Create a new menu and assign the location `Main Navigation Menu`
 * Use the Theme Customizer to add a logo
 * Update `manifest.json` and replace all icons in `/img`
-* Style your Web app by customizing `elements/app-theme.html`
-* Now it's up to you to build new Web elements
+* Now it's up to you to add and build new Web elements under `/elements`
 * Don't forget to keep your Polymer elements updated using Bower
 * `$ bower update`